-Excess phenylalanine causes intellectual disability if not identified and treated within the first three weeks of life.
+Additionally, excess phenylalanine causes intellectual disability if not identified and treated within the first three weeks of life.
 Left untreated, older children exhibit autistic behaviours combined with hyperactivity.

 While this is a very complex issue, increasing phenylalanine concentrations may help to boost the production of specific neurotransmitters.
 This may then assist to treat depression.

 There have been a couple of studies that have investigated the effects of phenylalanine supplementation on patients diagnosed with depression.
-A study published in 1984 showed that combining phenylalanine supplementation with a substituted phenethylamine antidepressant (Selegiline) helped to reduce depression symptoms2.
+A study published in 1984 showed that combining phenylalanine supplementation with a substituted phenethylamine antidepressant (Selegiline) helped to reduce depression symptoms.

 However, both these studies were poorly controlled and the results cannot be considered statistically significant.
 More research is necessary to determine how effective phenylalanine supplementation may be in the treatment of depression, as well as the potential side effects.

-Other potential uses for L-phenylalanine
+Other potential uses

 There have been investigations into using phenylalanine to treat alcoholism, multiple sclerosis, Parkinson’s disease, acupuncture anaesthesia, attention deficit-hyperactivity disorder (ADHA), arthritis, and pain relief.
 However there have been no significant findings to date.

-Food sources of L-phenylalanine
+Dietary sources of L-phenylalanine